 STITCH - To join together one or more pictures, usually to make a panorama.
 A "stitched" or "segmented" image involves taking two or more photographs of a scene from the same camera position, with the camera rotating on a single axis and with each image (segment) partially over-lapping another so they can be joined together ("stitched") on your computer using image-processing software, resulting in a single extra-wide or extra-tall picture.

-STOCK PHOTOGRAPHY - Images that are not photographed for a specific client or use, but are catalogued for review and selection by someone who may have a use for the image.
-When the image is yours, you stand to earn for every image sold through most stock agencies, which also get a percentage of the sale.
+STOCK PHOTOGRAPHY - Stock photos are images that are not photographed for a specific client or predetermined use, but are catalogued for review and selection by a buyer who would have a use for the image.
+The permitted use of the purchased image is typically set out in the terms and conditions of the selling agency.
+When the images being sold are your property as their photographer, you stand to earn money for every image sold through most stock agencies, which also get a percentage of the sale.

 (1) As a noun, a stop is a single aperture setting or shutter speed setting.
 A “one stop” change in exposure, which is equivalent to halving or doubling the amount of light, is achieved by changing either the aperture or the shutter speed to the next incremental setting - i.e. doubling or halving the shutter speed or aperture value.
 (A shutter speed of 1/125 sec is a one stop change from 1/250 sec.
 An aperture of f/5.6 is a one stop change from f/8.)